 Throwback Thursday, I randomly pull out from my desk cabinet--with my eyes closed--a movie ticket I saved.
 Then I discuss the movie on the ticket and maybe a little bit of its score, which might be now streaming on AFOS.

 When many film directors reach their 60s or 70s and continue to direct, they tend to lose their spark.
 They're simply no longer the inventive or energetic filmmakers we used to know from their earlier work.
 Even the most beloved late-night hosts get this way too.
-In a rare 2012 interview, David Letterman, who retired from the late-night airwaves last night, admitted that one of the differences between the two groundbreaking and anarchic talk shows he hosted during his suit-and-sneakers whippersnapper days on NBC and the slightly less adventurous Late Show on CBS was simply that "I'm 65; I don't have the energy I had when I was 35."
+In a 2012 WNYC interview, David Letterman, who retired from the late-night airwaves, admitted that one of the differences between his period at NBC, where he hosted two groundbreaking and anarchic talk shows, and the slightly less adventurous Late Show on CBS was simply that "I'm 65; I don't have the energy I had when I was 35."

 As for directors as they age, they become either more hackneyed and sentimental or more out-of-touch and complacent--so their later films suffer as a result, and for fans of the original Star Wars trilogy, the worst example of this was the pointless and woodenly acted (except for in the case of Ewan McGregor) Star Wars prequels George Lucas directed after a 22-year hiatus from the director's chair.
 As the now-defunct Stylus magazine points out in a depressing 2007 overview of bold '70s filmmakers who had trouble sustaining their hot streak after their first few films, "Boldness and originality becomes [sic] harder to achieve as time moves on and business interests close in."